Measure ID

 The percentage of handoffs will be calculated as number of handoffs documented as “yes” in the electronic anesthesia record where the denominator equals the number of direct transfer to PACU events.

-Note: Postoperative destination is determined using the MPOG Postoperative Destination phenotype.
-Cases identified as transferred to ICU, another postoperative destination (floor, MRI, CT), or as an intraoperative mortality will be excluded from the measure.
+Note: Patients identified as transferred to ICU, another postoperative destination (floor, MRI, CT), or as an intraoperative mortality will be excluded from the measure.
 All other cases will be assumed to be transferred to PACU and therefore included.

 The key handoff elements that must be included in the transfer of care protocol or checklist include: